Leverage is a feature or offering by the Forex trading brokers to their customers which allows you to trade with borrowed money.

 So, you should understand that your risk of losing our entire trading capital in just a few trades is even higher if you are using too much leverage.

 Professional traders usually choose very low leverage ratios, not using more than 10:1 for safety.
+Depending on their conviction, they do sometimes increase their risk for outsized gains.

-This would seem contradicting, considering that professional traders are into trading to earn maximum profits.
+On the original point again, this would seem contradicting, considering that professional traders are into trading to earn maximum profits.
 But professional traders generally follow the rule of not getting lured by high leverages as a means of good money management.

 Remember risk to reward: Low leverage would require higher margins, which would restrain professional traders from investing huge amounts of capital.
 Besides this, professional traders also follow the method of risk-to-reward ratio, which again keeps them from trading with large positions.
 In order to follow this ratio, they have to keep a limit to their losses up to a maximum position which helps them manage their risks.